In the event of school closure, a note will be posted under student resources and work posted on the pupil's stream in Google Classroom.

 A-Level Computer Science (OCR)

 The Computer Science specification will above all else be relevant to the modern and changing world of computing.
 The new specification will:

 - Focus on programming, building on our GCSE Computing and emphasize the importance of computational thinking as a discipline.

 - Have an expanded maths focus, much of which will be embedded within the course.

 - Increasingly accepted alongside or in replacement of suitable Mathematics A-Level by some Universities.
 Universities increasingly tailor the 1st Year for students that have taken A-Level CompSci.

 - Put computational thinking at its core, helping students to develop the skills to solve problems, design systems and understand human and machine intelligence.

-- Allow student to apply the academic principles learned in the classroom to real world systems in an exciting and engaging manner.
+- Allow a student to apply the academic principles learned in the classroom to real-world systems in an exciting and engaging manner.

 The main language pupils will learn will be Python.